DanHodges/TheologicalDictionary/jesus-one-of-us-humanity-of-jesus.md

 # Jesus, One Of Us  (Humanity Of Jesus)
-Definition of Jesus, One Of Us  (Humanity Of Jesus) coming soon.
+The definition of Jesus, One Of Us  (Humanity Of Jesus) is coming soon!